mikedilger/pemmican/README.md

 Pemmican lets you share global state between your handlers, as long as it is `Send + Sync + 'static`.

-## Caveats and Warnings

-Pemmican is very new (it was started in June 2017), and is likely to undergo substantial changes.
-If you use it now, expect breaking changes.

-The plugin architecture is especially new, and very likely to break multiple times before it settles down.

 ## Example